 Christina is a general news reporter covering a variety of school boards, meetings, events and activities in Nodaway County.

 She grew up on a farm outside of Skidmore and attended West Nodaway R-I where she reported for the school newspaper.
-She has a bachelors of science from Kansas State University with an elementary education degree, a minor in animal science and an area of concentration in Spanish.
+She has a bachelor of science degree from Kansas State University with an elementary education degree, a minor in animal science and an area of concentration in Spanish.

 “I am very excited to begin this next adventure in my life.
 I am inquisitive.
 I love meeting new people and doing new things.
 I love being a part of the community and I look forward to becoming more involved,” said Rice.